brainglobe/brainglobe.github.io/docs/source/projects/blackcap/index.md

 however it is briefly as follows:
 1. Acquire high-resolution whole-brain images using the [Sainsbury Wellcome Centre serial section two-photon platform](https://swcmicroscopy.com)
-2. Crop images to generate individual hemisphere images without damage (we used 18 hemispheres from 10 birds)
+2. Crop images to generate individual hemisphere images without damage (we used 15 hemispheres from 8 male birds)
-3. Iteratively generate a high signal-to-noise average template image from all the individual images using [ANTs](http://stnava.github.io/ANTs/) via an [optimised script](https://github.com/CoBrALab/optimized_antsMultivariateTemplateConstruction) from the [CoBra lab](https://www.cobralab.ca/)
+3. Iteratively generate a crisp average template image from all the individual images using [ANTs](http://stnava.github.io/ANTs/) via an [optimised script](https://github.com/CoBrALab/optimized_antsMultivariateTemplateConstruction) from the [CoBra lab](https://www.cobralab.ca/)
 4. Manually annotate brain regions using [ITK-SNAP](http://www.itksnap.org/pmwiki/pmwiki.php)